andyl/phoenix_live_editable/apps/phoenix_live_editable/guides/interfaces.md

 - behavior or style that you don't like

 Writing and using a new interface is simple!
-- extend the base module `Phoenix.LiveEditable.Interface.Base`
+- extend the base module `Phoenix.Editable.Interface.Base`
 - use your new class in config

 Coding Guidelines: